shangfei2014/wombats-learning/_posts/2015-05-14-defenestrate-english.markdown

 - to throw someone out the window

-"We want to defenestrated Dave Collins if we cannot do Push Notifications"
+"We want to defenestrate Dave Collins if we cannot do Push Notifications"

 (Thanks Mei for the word!)